aragonlabs/staking/README.md

 - **Stake pool**: A pool of funds that are logically similar (e.g. stakes for a vote *A* should be in the same pool, but in a different pool from vote *B*).

+## Token Curated Registries

+The primary idea is that this app could be used to create token curated registries.

+Install this app, the registry app and the voting app in your organisation.
+The only entity that can add/remove entries to/from the registry is the voting app, and the only entity who can create votes and vote in votes is the staking app.

+The only entity that can transition pool states is the voting app, too.

+Tada! :tada:

 ## Team

 Advisors: Santa Claus, Jesus Christ, Moses